Mr-McCurdy/tutorials/chatgpt-canvas-quiz.md

 2. **Copy and Paste the Following Prompt into ChatGPT:**

-    ````plaintext
+    ```plaintext
     I am creating a multiple-choice quiz for my Canvas course.
-Please generate a `quiz_questions` JSON object with 5 questions.
+Please generate a `quiz_questions` python object with 5 questions.
 Each question should have the following structure:

-     ```python
     quiz_questions = [
         {
             "question": "Question text here",